ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when an appeal to authority is made, but the authority in question is outside the scope of his expertise.

-> “Pedro extensively studied and reviewed the efficacy of Kidneyaid capsules, and asserted that they
+> “Pedro extensively studied and reviewed the efficacy of Kidneyaid Capsules, and asserted that they
 > indeed improve kidney health.”

 Pedro, however, is not qualified professional to study and review health products, nor does he have